LF Energy Foundation - Project Lifecycle

-This lifecycle document is maintained by the LF Energy Foundation, and its purpose is to:
+This lifecycle document is maintained by the LF Energy, and its purpose is to:

-- Describe the requirements for contributing a project to LF Energy Foundation;
+• Describe the requirements for contributing a project to LF Energy;

-- Provide a clear process for the contribution of a project to LF Energy Foundation; and
+• Provide a clear process for the contribution of a project to LF Energy; and

-- Set milestones and requirements for different stages of a project’s development once accepted into LF Energy Foundation.
+• Set milestones and requirements for different stages of a project’s development once accepted into LF Energy.

 Examples

-- New projects that are designed to extend one or more LF Energy Foundation projects with functionality or interoperability libraries.
+• New projects that are designed to extend one or more LF Energy projects with functionality or interoperability libraries.

-- Independent projects that fit within the LF Energy Foundation mission and provide the potential for a novel approach to existing functional areas (or are an attempt to meet an unfulfilled need).
+• Independent projects that fit within the LF Energy mission and provide the potential for a novel approach to existing functional areas (or are an attempt to meet an unfulfilled need).

-- Projects commissioned or sanctioned by LF Energy Foundation.
+• Projects commissioned or sanctioned by LF Energy.

-- Any project that realistically intends to join LF Energy Foundation Incubating or Graduated Stages in the future and wishes to lay the foundations for that transition.
+• Any project that realistically intends to join LF Energy Incubating or Graduated Stages in the future and wishes to lay the foundations for that transition.

 Stages